aws-solutions/scalable-analytics-using-apache-druid-on-aws/README.md

 **AMI configuration (optional)**

 The `EC2` hosting option by default provisions EC2 instances with Amazon Linux 2.
 This can be overriden by specifying the `customAmi` object in the `cdk.json` file.
 This object should provide the AMI name and owners' account IDs or alias that `cdk` would use to perform an AMI lookup.
 Depending on the instance types utilized in the cluster, please supply the corresponding AMI for "arm64" (Graviton instances) or "amd64" (x86-based instance types).
-The solution has been tested with Amazon Linux, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.
+The solution has been tested with Amazon Linux 2 and Ubuntu 22.04 LTS.

 ```
 "customAmi": {
     "arm64": {
-        "name": "ubuntu/images/hvm-ssd/ubuntu-focal-20.04-arm64-server*",
+        "name": "ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-arm64-server*",
         "owners": ["amazon"]
     },
     "amd64": {
-        "name": "ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server*",
+        "name": "ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server*",
         "owners": ["amazon"]
     }
 },